-The planting of native species begins once the designation of a Work Zone changes to Recovery Zone, as this maximizes reduction of invasive regrowth and subsequent outbreaks.
+Planting efforts will focus on species diversity, species habitat preferences, and available fountain darter habitat at the time of planting.
+The planting of native SAV will occur once the designation of a Work Zone changes to Recovery Zone, as this minimizes the potential and occurrence of non-native SAV regrowth.
 This is expected to take 3-6 months from when the site is finished as a Work Zone, depending on the density and area of non-natives originally present in the site.
-Efforts primarily focus on preserving areas with existing native species to allow for the natural expansion of those populations throughout the river system.
-In addition to the use of natural expansion, areas that have been stripped of all vegetation will be planted with native species best suited to that habitat type while ensuring a high level of biodiversity is maintained overall.
-The goal provides species presence within all reaches to allow for natural expansion downstream of each population.
-Plantings will not occur in areas impacted by intense recreation.
+Efforts will focus primarily on preserving areas with existing native SAV to allow for the natural expansion of those populations throughout the river system.
+Portions of the riverbed with minimal native SAV coverage will be planted with native SAV best suited to that habitat type while ensuring a high level of biodiversity is maintained overall.
+The goal provides species presence within all reaches to allow for natural expansion to occur downstream of each population.
+Planting will not occur in areas impacted by intense recreation.

 Production of native SAV will continue at the FAB at Texas State University as described in the TWR Enhancement section (5.3.1/5.4.1).
 Fragments and tillers of native aquatic plants removed from floating vegetation mats or from fragments attached to mature plants in the river are used for propagation at the FAB.
-Funding for the production of SAV at the FAB is incorporated into this Work Plan budget.
+Funding for the production of native SAV at the FAB is incorporated into this Work Plan budget.

-Native vegetation species are planted as described in the TWR Enhancement section (5.3.1/5.4.1) using a team that includes one or more divers and handler depending on depth and location.
-A hole is made in the substrate by a diver using a trowel, the handler gives the diver a pot of native SAV.
+Native SAV will be planted described in the TWR Enhancement section (5.3.1/5.4.1) using a team comprised of one or more divers plus one or more handlers depending on the river depth and location.
+A planting hole will be made in the substrate using a trowel and the handler will give the diver a pot of native SAV.
 The contents are removed from the pot and inserted into the hole before returning the empty pot back to the handler for collection.
 The diver works downstream to upstream in a linear pattern of planting.
 Individuals are placed approximately 0.25 meters apart and gardened as needed to remove invading plants.
 This process is adjusted as needed to meet the varying conditions of each planting site and species.

-Environmental conditions at the time of planting determine which native species are planted.
-Cabomba and Sagittaria have exhibited greater success in finer substrates (silt) with areas of slower moving water.
-Both can be planted in a range of water depths.
-However, some reaches are challenging, such as Cypress Island, where only TWR and Heteranthera have shown success in outcompeting Hydrilla.
+Environmental conditions at the time of planting determine which native species will be planted.
+Cabomba and Sagittaria have exhibited greater success in finer substrates (silt) within areas of slower moving water.
+Both species can be planted in a range of water depths.
+However, some reaches are challenging, such as Cypress Island, where only TWR has shown success in outcompeting Hydrilla.
+However, Cabomba is currently expanding into the Cypress Island Reach from upstream.